 Lisa Jackson as the first Black person and fourth woman in history to serve as the Administrator of the U.S. EPA.
 Her accomplishments with the EPA include, issuing clean air standards designed to reduce emissions from large facilities, modernization of chemical laws, innovation in drinking water protections and expanded outreach to communities historically under-represented in environmental action.

 After her tenure with the EPA, Jackson began working with Apple to make the company more environmentally friendly.
 Apple has since “transitioned to running 93% of their operations on renewable energy and are creating 99% of their packaging from recycled paper or paper harvested from trees in sustainably managed forests.” – Captain Planet Foundation

-Continue Reading About Influential Black People in Environmentalism, Conservation and Outdoor Advocacy
+Continue Reading About Past and Present Black Leaders in Environmentalism, Conservation and Outdoor Advocacy

 - The Nature Conservancy – Black Conservationists and Scientists Who Led the Way

 - Green Matters — Black Outdoor Activists and the Organizations They Founded

 - The Giro — 10 Black Climate Leaders Fighting for Environmental and Racial Justice